N1709/Laurus_Update/README.md

 - Wipe system and format data
 - Reboot recovery

-# Costume Rom For Mi CC9E
+# Costume Rom For Mi CC9E And MI A3
 Get all the latest updates [here]( https://github.com/N1709/Laurus_Update/releases)